deadalusai/rust-for-csharp-developers/notes.md

 **Note** that `HashMap` has no special handling for cross-thread usage - rust ensures that the threads have only read-only access to `peeps`.

+# More straightforward language featues

+So far we've had an in-depth review of the features which make Rust new and interesting.

+Lets take a look at some of the more vanilla language features you'll use in day-to-day rust.

+# Structs

+We've seen this syntax used throughout my samples so far.

+Like C#, structs are a collection of values accessible by name.

+Unlike C# a struct must be "constructed" in a single expression - no partially initialized values allowed.

+# Tuples

+Tuples provide a way to package up multiple values up anonymously.

+Similar to the `Tuple` struct in C#, but can be arbitrarily large and supports special syntax for creating, destructuring and describing.

+# Tuple Structs

+You can combine tuple and struct syntax to produce a tuple struct.

+# Enums

+Enums are structs on steroids.
+F# users might be more comfortable with the name "Discriminated Unions".

+Each enum variant can optionally contain data.
+A value of a given enum type will be the size of the largest variant.

+We use the `match` statement to "unwrap" an enum.
+Like F#, the Rust compiler ensures that this statement is exhaustive - if you fail to specify a branch for an enum variant (or a catch-all branch) the compiler emits an error.

+# Enums two

+Enums can also behave more "traditionally".

+# Option<T>

+Rust doesn't allow "null" references, but it can be useful to represent the concept of "no data".

+The standard library gives us the `Option<T>` enum.
+Option represents the possibility of "Some value" or "None".

+C#- or Java-style "null reference errors" are hard to cause accidentally - I must explicitly "unwrap" an Option to produce Rust's equivalent.

+Generally, you will use special Rust syntax to safely handle Option values.